wordpress-connector-for-mobilizon/connector-mobilizon/source/readme.txt

 <wordpress-nice-name> allows you to display the upcoming events of [Mobilizon](https://joinmobilizon.org/), which is a federated event listing platform, on your WordPress website.

 Features
-- Display events as Gutenberg block, as widget and as shortcut
+- Display events as Gutenberg block, as widget and as shortcode
 - Display events' picture, if available, title with link, date, and location, if available
 - Cache requests' responses for 2 minutes in the database
-- Configure number of events to show per block, per widget and per shortcut
+- Configure number of events to show per block, per widget and per shortcode
-- Optionally filter events by one or more public groups per block, per widget and per shortcut
+- Optionally filter events by one or more public groups per block, per widget and per shortcode
 - Set the URL of the Mobilizon instance in the settings

 This plugin requests the events via Mobilizon's GraphQL API.